1938 FIFA World Cup: Qualification

 It was the first time that the hosts, France, and the title holders, Italy, qualified automatically.
 Title holders were given an automatic entry into the World Cup from 1938 until 2002 (inclusive), since abolished.

 Of the 14 remaining places, eleven were allocated to Europe, two to the Americas, and one to Asia.
-As a result, only three non-European nations took part: Brazil, Cuba and the Dutch East Indies.
+As a result, only three non-European nations took part: Brazil, Cuba and Dutch East Indies (Indonesia), the latter being the first Asian country to participate in a FIFA World Cup.
 This is the smallest ever number of teams from outside the host continent to compete at a FIFA World Cup.

 Austria qualified for the World Cup, but after qualification was complete, the Anschluss united Austria with Germany.
-Austria subsequently withdrew from the tournament, with some Austrian players joining the German squad, although not including Austrian star player Matthias Sindelar, who refused to play for the unified team.
-Latvia was the runner-up in Austria's qualification group, but was not invited to participate; instead Austria's place remained empty, and Sweden, which would have been Austria's initial opponent, progressed directly to the second-round by default.
+Austria subsequently did not take part to the tournament, with some Austrian players joining the German squad, although not including Austrian star player Matthias Sindelar, who refused to play for the unified team.
+Austria's place remained empty and Sweden, which would have been Austria's initial opponent, progressed directly to the second-round by default.

 This tournament saw the first, and as of 2022 the only, participation in a World Cup tournament from Cuba and the Dutch East Indies (now Indonesia).
 It also saw the World Cup debuts of Poland and Norway.
 Romania would not qualify for another World Cup until 1970, Poland and the Netherlands would not reappear at a finals tournament until 1974, and Norway would not qualify for another World Cup finals until 1994.
-A unified Germany team would not appear again until 1994, although Austria returned in 1954 and won third place.
+A unified Germany team would not appear again until 1994, although Austria returned in 1954 and finished in third place.